mbowerman1/Bowerman_Tran_Midterm/README.md

 1) The minority and women's business certifications and city contract awards data for Baltimore from 2012 (uploaded in 2017) was found using the [Open Baltimore data portal](https://data.baltimorecity.gov/ "Open Baltimore").
 2) The minority and women's business certifications and city contract awards data for New York City from 2020 was found using the [NYC Open Data portal](https://opendata.cityofnewyork.us/ "NYC Open Data").
 3) The general demographic data for all cities from 2012 was found using the [U.S. Census FactFinder portal](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml/ "American FactFinder").
 After March 31, 2020, available [here](https://data.census.gov/cedsci/ "Census Data").
-4) The general demographic data for all cities from 2020 was found [INSERT SOURCE HERE].
-5) The general demographic data for Baltimore City (updated 2019) was found using the [U.S. Census FactFinder portal](https://www.census.gov/quickfacts/fact/table/baltimorecitymaryland,US/PST045219/).
+4) The general demographic data for Baltimore City (updated 2019) was found using the [U.S. Census FactFinder portal](https://www.census.gov/quickfacts/fact/table/baltimorecitymaryland,US/PST045219/).
-6) The FY19 Minority & Women Owned Business (MWBE) Spend Report was found using the [Memphis Data Hub](https://data.memphistn.gov/browse?q=women&sortBy=relevance).
+5) The FY19 Minority & Women Owned Business (MWBE) Spend Report was found using the [Memphis Data Hub](https://data.memphistn.gov/browse?q=women&sortBy=relevance).

 ## Data Questions